scionproto/scion/doc/BeaconExtensions.md

 - The intra-AS maximum bandwidth for all interfaces in the cluster (1 value per cluster)
-- The interface IDs of all the interfaces in the cluster
+- The interface IDs of all the interfaces in the cluster (1 value per interface)
 - The maximum bandwidth of the inter-AS links attached to each of these interfaces (1 value per interface)